jm1021/student/pongdebugging.md

 Through this, you’ll follow a **full debugging workflow** while collaborating effectively.

 ---
+## Object Oriented Programming(OOP)
+Object-Oriented Programming (OOP) is a programming style based on the concept of "objects"—which bundle together data (properties) and behavior (methods).
+The main principles of OOP are:

+Encapsulation – Keeping related data and functions together inside objects or classes.

+Abstraction – Hiding internal complexity and exposing only necessary details.

+Inheritance – Reusing code by creating new classes based on existing ones.

+Polymorphism – Allowing different objects to be used through a common interface.

+In the Pong game code, OOP is used in a very basic form:

+It uses object literals like leftPaddle, rightPaddle, and ball to group related data together (e.g., position and velocity).
+This shows basic encapsulation.

+However, there are no classes or methods, and the behavior (movement, drawing, collision) is handled through standalone functions (update, draw, etc.), not inside the objects themselves.
+This means abstraction, inheritance, and polymorphism are not applied.

+The overall structure is more procedural than truly object-oriented, with logic split into functions operating on raw objects.

+To make the code fully object-oriented, each game entity (like paddles and ball) could be turned into a class with methods for moving, drawing, and checking collisions.
+That would improve organization, readability, and maintainability.
 ## Problem - Debug Pong Game
 You’ve inherited a Pong Game with opportunities for improvements.
 Your mission: identify, document, and fix these issues in pairs or trios using Agile methodologies.